Is Dirt Good For You? How Soil And Farm Animals Can Benefit Your Gut

 In fact, exposure to a diverse range of microorganisms, including those found in soil and on farm animals, can actually have significant benefits on your gut microbiome.

-Soil: Why playing in the dirt is good for you
+The beauty of soil: Is playing in the dirt good for you?

-Soil has an essential role in human life and on the human microbiome [1].
+It’s easy to forget how important soil is to our existence.
+Soil plays an essential role in human life and on the human microbiome [1].

-Water we drink runs through it.
+After all, the water we drink runs through it.
 Plants we eat grow in it.
 Houses, playgrounds, and daycares we inhabit are built on it.
-Soil is a microbe dense environment with a wide variety of species present [2].
+Soil is a microbe-dense environment with a wide variety of species present [2].

-If you’re wondering why playing in the dirt is good for you, let’s look at the impact of living in the city.
+Is dirt good for you?
+If you’re wondering why playing in the dirt is beneficial, let’s look at the impact of living in a city, with limited access to soil.

-Similarly, individuals with yards that have a greater amount of different plant varieties have been shown to have a different gut microbiome variety.
-They have been found to have reduced levels of Bacteroidetes and increased levels of Firmicutes, which has been shown to lower the risk for obesity [5].
+Further, studies have found that individuals with yards rich in different plant varieties have different gut microbiomes.
+They have reduced levels of Bacteroidetes and increased levels of Firmicutes, which have been shown to lower the risk for obesity [5].

-Even where your children play in daycare can affect their microbiomes.
+Even where your children play in daycare can affect the health of their microbiome.

-One study found that playing in nature-oriented daycare centers had several health benefits, such as:
+One study found that playing in nature-oriented daycare centers had several health benefits.
+Some of the benefits of dirt include:

 • Improved immune systems